RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs: Experimental Evaluation

 \subsection{Main Quantitative Results}

 \paragraph{\radar outperforms state-of-the-art model routing methods.} Table~\ref{tab:results-id-hypervolume} and Table~\ref{tab:results-id-cpt} report routing performance of all methods across $8$ reasoning benchmarks evaluated in the ID setting on the hypervolume and CPT($90\%$) metrics, respectively.
-We see that \radar outperforms all baselines on most benchmarks and performs comparably to the best existing baseline on the remaining benchmarks. \radar outperforms IRT-Router~\citep{song2025irt}, a concurrent IRT-based routing work, suggesting that our novel formulation of RLM routing as an MOO, as well as the use of solution techniques like Chebyshev scalarization, enable better recovery of the Pareto performance-cost frontier.
+We include results on the CPT metric at additional thresholds in Appendix~\ref{apdx:cpt_results_other_thresholds}.
+We see that \radar outperforms all baselines on most benchmarks and performs comparably to the best existing baseline on the remaining benchmarks. \radar outperforms IRT-Router~\citep{song2025irt}, a concurrent IRT-based routing work, suggesting that our novel formulation of RLM routing as an MOO, as well as the use of solution techniques like Chebyshev scalarization, enable better recovery of the Pareto performance-cost front.
 For example, on the challenging GPQA-Diamond benchmark, \radar demonstrates an $8\%$ performance boost over the second-best baseline on the hypervolume metric.
 On the CPT metric, on MATH-500, \radar is able to match $90\%$ of the performance of o4-mini with a high reasoning budget at $1.31\%$ of its cost.
 Similar gains are seen across all benchmark tasks.